gardeneda/DailyDiet/README.md

 As of right now, my lack of proficiency in JAVA is holding me back from creating a perfect representation of what I **want** to build.
 Currently, the application is still lacking core features that should be implemented.

+Currently, a more refined GUI using React will be implemented, and the usage of APIs (or perhaps webscraping) to automatically gain info of the calorie of food the user inputs.